 The Working Group notes that only one respondent had a comment on the proposed legal text.
 A DNO respondent noted that they are not convinced that the text is prescriptive enough in how the IDNO UMS should be treated; it seems to refer to what not to do but not how to do the calculation.

-The Working Group agreed to write back to the DNO and ask if they could provide more clarification on what issues they perceive with the legal text so they may be addressed within the Change Report.
+The Working Group contacted the DNO and asked if they could provide more clarification on what issues they perceive with the legal text so they may be addressed within the Change Report.

 Question 4 – Are there any alternative solutions or matters that should be considered by the Working Group?

-An IDNO respondent notes that whilst the CP does address the problem that UMS customers experience with additional costs incurred for UMS MPANs (particularly with regards to Pseudo-HH UMS) it does not remove the issue entirely.
-UMS customers will appreciate Ofgem’s assistance in helping the industry agree a change that will address the issue fully.
+An IDNO respondent notes that whilst the CP does address the problem that UMS Customers experience with additional costs incurred for UMS MPANs (particularly with regards to Pseudo-HH UMS) it does not remove the issue entirely.
+UMS Customers will appreciate Ofgem’s assistance in helping the industry agree a change that will address the issue fully.

-A DNO respondent notes that they agree that that this proposal is a positive step forward and will reduce the need for MPANs to be created.
-Notwithstanding this, they confirm that for their Network area, the volume of MPANs in practice, as evidenced in their previous responses, comes nowhere near the suggested volume of ‘potential’ MPANs, as described in Section 2.4 and 2.5 of the DCP 203 Consultation Final.
+A DNO respondent stated that they agree that this proposal is a positive step forward and will reduce the need for superfluous MPANs to be created.
+Notwithstanding this, they confirm that for their distribution services area, the volume of MPANs in practice, as evidenced in their previous responses, comes nowhere near the suggested volume of ‘potential’ MPANs, as described in Section 2.4 and 2.5 of this report.

 A different DNO respondent explain that although they can understand why this change has been proposed they continue to have a concern regarding the reduction in the cost reflective nature of the charges as a result of this change proposal.
-In that by applying a ‘default’ voltage of connection for all UMS customers on an LDNOs network the charge from a DNO to an LDNO will end up being slightly higher (or lower) than should be the case if charged under the current arrangements, which reduces the cost reflective nature of the charges.
+In that by applying a ‘default’ voltage of connection for all UMS Customers on an LDNO’s network the charge from a DNO to an LDNO will end up being slightly higher (or lower) than should be the case if charged under the current arrangements, which reduces the cost reflective nature of the charges.
 It is therefore questionable as to whether the DCUSA objectives are better facilitated by this change.

 The Working Group acknowledges that there is a loss of cost reflectivity; however, the amount of this loss is negligible given the comparatively low value of inter-distributor billing in respect of UMS connections to IDNO networks.